Arm Lift in Philadelphia

-The key to a successful Brachioplasty and a smooth recovery is preparation.
+The key to a successful arm lift and a smooth recovery is preparation.
 Before the day of surgery, the following five points should be observed:

 Dr. Lohner’s office is always available for any questions or clarification.

 After a Brachioplasty, the upper arms will be sore and weak for the first few days.
-A friend or family member stopping by once a day to help will be greatly appreciate.
+A friend or family member stopping by once a day to help will be greatly appreciated.

 The Brachioplasty is considered a safe and effective procedure, resorting the youthful appearance of the arm.
 Since it is a surgical procedure, however, there is always a small chance for complications to occur.
 These can include excessive bleeding, scarring, infection, loss of sensation, and asymmetry.